code4mk/lara-nagad/README.md

 ## How to enable nagad gateway on server

-* contact with nagad provide your ip and support token which you get from temporary route get-support-id . nagad will be white listed your ip and approve your merchant. now your nagad gateway work properly on server.
+* Contact with nagad, provide your ip and support ID  which you will get from temporary route `get-support-id` .
+Nagad will be white-listed your ip and approve your merchant.
+Now your nagad gateway work properly on server.

-~ temporary route
+~ temporary route (copy and paste)

 ```php
 Route::get('get-support-id',function(){